shams-nahid/Cubbie-Todo/README.md

 ## Project Decisions

-- Chose Create React App for rapid development setup and zero-configuration TypeScript support
-- Used TypeScript for type safety and better developer experience throughout the application
+- Followed suggested component structure from requirements (Header, TaskInput, TaskList, TaskItem)
 - Implemented minimal CSS without external libraries per requirements to keep dependencies light
 - Used Date.now() for task IDs (acceptable for demo purposes, would use UUID library in production)
-- Followed suggested component structure from requirements (Header, TaskInput, TaskList, TaskItem)